wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/hello-token/README.md

     ) public payable nonReentrant returns (uint64 sequence)
 ```

-TokenBridge implements this function by publishing a wormhole message to the blockchain logs that indicates that ‘amount’ of the ‘token’ was sent (with the intended address being ‘recipient’ on ‘recipientChain’).
-TokenBridge then returns us the sequence number of this published wormhole message.
+TokenBridge implements this function by publishing a wormhole message to the blockchain logs that indicates that `amount` of the `token` was sent (with the intended address being `recipient` on `recipientChain`).
+TokenBridge then returns the sequence number of this published wormhole message.

 The `transferTokens` function in the Wormhole Solidity SDK makes use of this TokenBridge endpoint by

-- approving the TokenBridge to spend ‘amount’ of our ERC20 ‘token’
+- approving the TokenBridge to spend `amount` of our ERC20 `token`
-- calling transferTokensWithPayload with the appropriate inputs
+- calling `transferTokensWithPayload` with the appropriate inputs
-- returning us a ‘VaaKey’ struct containing information about the published wormhole message for the token transfer
+- returning a `VaaKey` struct containing information about the published wormhole message for the token transfer

 ```solidity
 function transferTokens(